Bad Rodach sugar cookie recipe.

 Step 1:

-In a bowl, mix together your flour, cornstarch and salt.
-In a separate bowl, cream together your sugar and butter until fluffy.
-Slowly add your eggs and vanilla in and mix until fluffy (do not over mix).
+In a bowl mix together your flour, cornstarch and salt.
+In a separate cream together your sugar and butter until fluffy.
+Slowly add your eggs and vanilla. mix until fluffy (do not over mix).
 Begin adding your flour slowly until just combined.

 Step 2:

-Once your mixture is combined, form a ball, and roll out your dough to about 1/4" thickness.
+Once your mixture is combined form a ball and roll out your dough to about 1/4" thickness.
 We recommend rolling out half your dough at a time.
 Cut out your shapes and have fun!
-This sugar cookie recipe creates a firm dough so that your shapes won't shift during baking.
+This sugar cookie recipe doesn't move so have fun making your shapes.
 We decided to make our sugar cookies look like our Bad Rodach 18 Piece Wooden Building Blocks!

 Sugar cookies being cut out.